It looks like we can't visit Boston now because we apprehended a couple of illegals up there and we didn't ask for their papers.

 It's the left that holds average people in contempt.

-Spectre was sent flying to the Democrat Party.
+Robert Bennett, Spectre was sent flying to the Democrat Party.

-Look at this is this is not France.
+Look at, this is not France.

 We don't have our competing special interest groups out there creating havoc on the streets.

-It's people like Saul Alinsky and Obama who think policy should be decided by who can put the bigger rent a mob on the street and cause the most chaos.
+It's people like Saul Alinsky and Obama who think policy should be decided by who can put the bigger rent-a-mob on the street and cause the most chaos.

-It isn't what the framers had in mind.
+That isn't what the framers had in mind.

 Not to say that we should sit back and enjoy what's happening.